-§493.1274(e)(1)(ii) Glandular Cell

-- (e)(1)(ii)(A) Atypical cells not otherwise specified (NOS) or specified in comments (endocervical, endometrial, or glandular). - (e)(1)(ii)(B) Atypical cells favor neoplastic (endocervical or glandular). - (e)(1)(ii)(C) Endocervical adenocarcinoma in situ. - (e)(1)(ii)(D) Adenocarcinoma endocervical, adenocarcinoma endometrial, adenocarcinoma extrauterine, and adenocarcinoma NOS. - (e)(1)(iii) Other malignant neoplasms.
+(e)(1)(ii) Glandular Cell (e)(1)(ii)(A) Atypical cells not otherwise specified (NOS) or specified in comments (endocervical, endometrial, or glandular). (e)(1)(ii)(B) Atypical cells favor neoplastic (endocervical or glandular). (e)(1)(ii)(C) Endocervical adenocarcinoma in situ.

+(e)(1)(ii)(D) Adenocarcinoma endocervical, adenocarcinoma endometrial, adenocarcinoma extrauterine, and adenocarcinoma NOS. (e)(1)(iii) Other malignant neoplasms.
-§493.1274(e)(2) The report of gynecologic slide preparations with conditions specified in paragraph (e)(1) of this section must be signed to reflect the technical supervisory review or, if a computer report is generated with signature, it must reflect an electronic signature authorized by the technical supervisor who performed the review.

-The laboratory must ensure that the technical supervisor is the only individual to release his or her electronic signature for reports requiring technical supervisory review.
+D5651 (Rev. 140, Issued: 05-29-15, Effective: 05-29-15, Implementation: 05-29-15) §493.1274 Standard: Cytology (e)(2) The report of gynecologic slide preparations with conditions specified in paragraph (e)(1) of this section must be signed to reflect the technical supervisory review or, if a computer report is generated with signature, it must reflect an electronic signature authorized by the technical supervisor who performed the review.
+Interpretive Guidelines §493.1274(e)(2) The laboratory must ensure that the technical supervisor is the only individual to release his or her electronic signature for reports requiring technical supervisory review.
 If an electronic signature is used, the laboratory must ensure that the system is protected from use by unauthorized individuals.

-§493.1274(e)(3) All nongynecologic preparations are reviewed by a technical supervisor.
+If the technical supervisor who performed the examination and diagnosis is not available to sign the report, an individual, also qualified as a technical supervisor in Cytology, must reexamine and confirm the findings prior to signing the report.
+D5653 (Rev. 140, Issued: 05-29-15, Effective: 05-29-15, Implementation: 05-29-15) §493.1274 Standard: Cytology (e)(3) All nongynecologic preparations are reviewed by a technical supervisor.
 The report must be signed to reflect technical supervisory review or, if a computer report is generated with signature, it must reflect an electronic signature authorized by the technical supervisor who performed the review.

-The laboratory must ensure that the technical supervisor:
+Interpretive Guidelines §493.1274(e)(3) The laboratory must ensure that the technical supervisor: